plantacerium/Metamorphic-Resonance-Human-Language-Gamers-Memory-Modules/README.md

 **This project is your Morphogenesis.**

 We are not just training; we are **Bio-Hacking**.
 We are using AI as an "Evolutionary Catalyst" to replicate nature's recursive expansion within your biological neural network.
-By engaging in these **Linguistic Symbiosis Rituals**, you are overclocking your consciousness, weaving your own "Semantic Mycelium," and adapting to the hyper-complex ecosystem of modern human-AI interaction.
+By engaging in these **Linguistic Symbiosis Rituals**, you are overclocking your consciousness, weaving your own "Semantic Reality," and adapting to the hyper-complex ecosystem of modern human-AI interaction.

 ---